Wesxdz/kahlo-yawn/_posts/hoop_monster_pow.md

 * K’é-Eigen

 By providing a donation to Computer Fantasy in exchange for one of these meteorites, you will become a co-creator of an autonomous AI civilization simulation.

+We're not just talkin' any extinct language civilization, no sun symbol: this is *The* Indigenous Woman Babylon!

+Oh yeah, the meteorites are **$100,000** each and there are no buy one get one free coupons, sorry.